kumuduuk/churn-crushers/README.md

 # Conclusion

-# Limitations to the dataset
+## Data Limitations based on correlation heatmap statements

 From this further statistical analysis we have been able to find some limitations in this dataset: